NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/02_vbox.md

 - Enter the password "processor" and hit <kbd>Enter</kbd>/<kbd>Return</kbd>

-- You will now be presented with the Ubuntu homescreen
+- You will now be presented with the Ubuntu homescreen (the wallpaper might be different)
 <img src="/images/vbox/login3.png" width="80%" style="margin-left: auto; margin-right: auto; display: block;"/>

 ## Homescreen